SalieriC/SWADE-Spices-Flavours/README.md

 # SWADE Spices & Flavours
-A simple module to configure some stuff in the SWADE System on Foundry VTT.
+A module to configure visuals and various other elements in the SWADE System on Foundry VTT.
 Most features affect the community sheet only.
+The ultimate goal is to create a full customisation suite for the SWADE community sheet.

 ## Current Features
 Currently the module has the following features (almost all of them are optional):